-where I_i is the information content represented by the degree distribution, N is the number of nodes, and k_i is the degree of the i-th node.
-1157
+where $I_i$ is the information content represented by the degree distribution, N is the number of nodes, and $k_i$ is the degree of the i-th node.

 Global coherence, from our perspective, equals refining more information inside the semantic structure of the whole text, which matches to structure entropy of our graph representation.
 From our experiments, the structure entropy of HWTs (2.263) is 6.80% larger than MGTs (2.119), which means HWTs obtain more structured information because their semantic information is globally organized.

-We show the network structure entropy distribution in Fig. 12.
+We show the network structure entropy distribution in Fig. 13.

-A.6 Exploration on Imbalanced Data
+A.8 Exploration on Imbalanced Data

-Imbalanced distribution in data is another crucial 1171 limitation in the task of MGTs detection, which is 1172 similar to the low resource limitation.
-It is imag-1173 inable that, with the development of generation 1174 technology, MGTs will overwhelmingly dominate 1175 low-quality articles since they are easier and faster 1176 to generate than human writing.
-The detection 1177 model will face training resources with MGTs as 1178 the main part and HWTs as the small part.
-We test the current models in the imbalanced limitation and find the dramatic decline in accuracy when the ratio of HWTs is less than 30%, as shown in the Fig. 13.
+Imbalanced distribution in data is another crucial limitation in the task of MGTs detection, which is similar to the low resource limitation.
+It is imaginable that, with the development of generation technology, MGTs will overwhelmingly dominate low-quality articles since they are easier and faster to generate than human writing.
+The detection model will face training resources with MGTs as the main part and HWTs as the small part.
+We test the current models in the imbalanced limitation and find the dramatic decline in accuracy when the ratio of HWTs is less than 30%, as shown in the Fig. 14.
 The test is based on the 10% GROVER dataset.

-Figure 13: Model comparison results on DL dataset with 9 different human-generated text portions.
+Figure 14: Model comparison results on DL dataset with 9 different human-generated text portions.